Language: EN

 Analog inputs in Arduino

-Analog inputs work in a similar way to digital inputs, so in practice, the assembly and final code are very similar.
-Therefore, most of what we saw in this post is applicable.
-However, in certain aspects they are radically different, so to understand their use and functionality correctly, it is necessary to see a minimum of theory.
+Analog inputs work in a similar way to digital inputs, so in practice, the setup and final code are very similar.

 What is an analog input?

-An analog signal is a magnitude that can take any value within an interval - Vcc and + Vcc.
-For example, an analog voltage signal between 0V and 5V could be 2.72V, or any other value with any number of decimals.
-In contrast, remember that a digital voltage signal could theoretically only register two values (in the example, 0V or 5V).
+An analog signal is a magnitude that can take any value within an interval –Vcc and +Vcc.
+For example, an analog voltage signal between 0V and 5V could be 2.72V, or 3.41V (or any other value with any number of decimals).

-As a general rule, in automatons analog inputs are scarcer, slower, and more expensive than digital inputs.
-In the case of Arduino, we have a variable number of analog inputs, which in the case of Arduino Uno and Mini Pro are 6, and in the Arduino Mega are 16.
-This is a more than respectable number of analog inputs, which rivals or exceeds traditional automatons of much higher cost.
+As a general rule, in automation systems, analog inputs are scarcer, slower, and more expensive than digital inputs.
+In the case of Arduino, there is a variable number of analog inputs, which for Arduino Uno and Mini Pro is 6, and for Arduino Mega, it is 16.

-It is important to understand that in the real world any voltage signal is always analog.
-A digital value is a concept, an abstraction.
-However, it is worth noting that the measurement provided by an analog input is also a digital value, so it is also an abstraction.
-This leads us to the concept of measurement precision.
+That is, the measurement provided by an analog input is also a digital value, so it is also an abstraction.
+This leads us to the concept of measurement precision 👇.

 To understand the precision of an analog input, it is necessary to understand how an analog-to-digital converter (ADC) works, which is its fundamental component.
 An ADC is a device that converts an analog measurement into a digital measurement encoded with a number N of bits.

-There are many ways to build an ADC, but the important thing is to understand that in reality we do not measure the analog value with all its decimals, but rather we “classify” it within 2^N levels, which define 2^N-1 intervals.
 The width of this interval measured in mV is the precision of the signal.
 The greater the number of bits, the greater the number of intervals, the smaller the width of the interval, and therefore the better the precision of the measurement.

-Relative precision
+Relative Precision

-Analog voltage reference (aref)
+Analog Voltage Reference (aref)

 To resolve this situation, Arduino allows changing the voltage taken as a reference by the analog-to-digital converter.
 The reference value is changed with the AnalogRef function, and the possible values are: